PollyWantsACrack/PollyWantsACrack/README.md

 On my github I upload to public ony projects that are finished and work well except for those with "(dev)" in description - this means that project in current uploaded state is working but i still add new features to it and work on it.

 Something about myself:
 My name is Franek in programming my main interest are video games.
 I also like to work with backend and seeing how everything starts to work together.
 I prefer raw code over frameworks and engines.
 Languages that I use mostly are C++ and Java.
-I also know some of these technologies: HTML, CSS, SQL, JavaScript, Spring Web, Jdbc, PHP and C#.
+I'm good at graphics programming and OpenGL.
+I also know these technologies: HTML, CSS, SQL, JavaScript, Spring Web, Jdbc, PHP and C#.